paolofalcoruegg/axp/README.md

 ### Research

 This initial phase aimed at testing various interesting audio phenomena and quickly progressing to a concept.
-The team tested ferrofluids, iron filings, vodka and various other substances on a bass reflex speaker, as shown below.
+The team tested ferrofluids, iron filings, vodka and various other substances on a bass reflex speaker (Figure 3).
 We also looked at previous installations, which were mostly focused on pure tones.
+The team showed interest in showcasing how different types of signals (simple, complex, static or dynamic) visualise on the apparatus.

 <p align="center"><img width="350" src=".github/Research.gif"></p>
 <p align="center"><em>Figure 3: Faraday waves on a simple woofer</em></p>